 Dry Foods: these are foods that have low moisture content.
 They include extruded foods (shaped pellets or kibbles), flake foods (flaked cereals) and biscuits/mixers.
 These are often packed in bags but biscuits which are to be offered as treats may be packed in smaller boxes.
 Dry foods contain meat – which may be added in a fresh or dried state.
 Dry food may be offered dry, or owners may wish to add water or gravy to the food, depending on the manufacturer’s instructions.

-There is a range of commercially produced raw products available in frozen or freeze-dried formats.
-Raw pet food products can be complete or complementary (treats).
+Raw Foods: There is a range of commercially produced raw products available in frozen or freeze-dried formats.
+Raw pet food products can be complete or complementary.

-The decision of what to feed is with the owner depending on what they view as the best pet food for their pet.
+The choice of wet or dry or raw is with the owner, depending on what they view as the best pet food for their pet...
 Pet owners will generally choose food on the basis of how much it costs, whether their pet likes it or not, and according to their own interpretation of what their pet will enjoy.
 Many choose to ‘mix and match’ wet and dry foods at each meal.

 Whichever diet you choose, please follow the feeding guidelines.
 Remember these are intended as a guide and you may need to adjust the amount you feed depending on a number of factors including age, size, level of activity etc.